lauris/lauris.github.com/_posts/2014-09-14-twitter-cards.md

 <!-- more -->

 There is detailed information [how to add Twitter Cards](https://dev.twitter.com/cards/types/summary) to your site on Twitter's developer portal.
-Once you have added meta tags to your site, head to [Twitter Card Validator](https://cards-dev.twitter.com/validator) and start your approval process.
+Once you have added meta tags to your site, head to [Twitter Card Validator](https://cards-dev.twitter.com/validator) and start the approval process.

 This is how it looks when you share a link from my blog.
 For some blog posts there is an picture embedded in the card.